NateLevin1/wati/extensions/vscode/wati/README.md

 > This extension also adds support for the .wati language.
 The .wati language is deprecated and is not recommended for use.

 ## Release Notes

+### 1.1.4

+New emmet-like WAT completions are now available.
+These new completions allow you to quickly write WAT code with fewer keystrokes!

 ### 1.0.3